 When the circus came to Newburyport, Mass., in 1810, it wasn’t viewed as a completely respectable form of entertainment.
 Those who planned to watch did so with some trepidation about the effect on their reputation.

-Circuses started in Europe in the 1760s and were begun as horse riding exhibitions.
-By the time they arrived in America, late in the 1700s, exotic animals, acrobats and clowns had been added to the mix.
+Circuses started in Europe in the 1760s and began as horse-riding exhibitions.
+By the late 1700s they arrived in America with exotic animals, acrobats and clowns had been added to the mix.

-Growing up in Newburyport in the 1790s, Sarah Anna Emery's mother, Sarah Smith Emery, recalled some of the most important events and colorful stories of her time, including the story of the circus that came to town and her brave decision to attend:
+Growing up in Newburyport in the 1790s, Sarah Anna Emery’s mother, Sarah Smith Emery, recalled some of the most important events and colorful stories of her time.
+They included the tale of the circus that came to town and her brave decision to attend.

-“The third of May, the first circus that ever visited Newburyport came into town; an Italian troop, Messrs Cayetano and Co.
+“The third of May, the first circus that ever visited Newburyport came into town; an Italian troop, Messrs Cayetano and Co.,” she wrote.

-“A board pavilion was erected in an unoccupied lot between Pleasant and Harris streets; this was furnished with seats in the pit, which surrounded the ring; above was a gallery, with boxes comprising the dress circle.
-There was a stand for musicians.
+She then described how men set up a board pavilion in an unoccupied lot between Pleasant and Harris streets.
+They then furnished it with seats in the pit, which surrounded the ring.
+Above the ring perched a gallery, which had boxes comprising the dress circle, and a musicians stand.